helpmehelpus/interpreters/jlox/README.md

     - Add support for C-style /* ... */ block comments.
 Handle newlines.
 Allow nesting
     - Add support for comma expressions (like C)
     - Add support for ternary operator
+    - detect and report a runtime error when visitBinaryExpr() finds a division by zero

 Representing code:
     - post-order traversal of trees is desirable because we need the numerical values of the sub-trees